seo-rii/electron-acrylic-window/README.md

 Error that occurs when ```win``` parameter is not passed.
 * NOT_VALID_WINDOW
 Error that occurs when ```win``` parameter is not valid Electron window.
+* FAIL_LOAD_DLL
+Error that occurs when fails to load SetWindowCompositionAttribute from user32.dll
 * UNKNOWN
 Unknown error.